Freelance Counsellor & Psychotherapist (MBACP)

 This informs their therapy, but never needs to be a limit upon where that therapy leads.

-Are you open to helping clients outside the UK?
+Will you work with clients outside the UK?

 Absolutely and I already have some non-UK clients.

-If you take the opportunity of a free no-obligation pre-assessment, we will use that time to discuss these aspects.
+If you take the opportunity of a free no-obligation pre-assessment, we will use that opportunity to discuss these aspects.

-Can I have a 'hot line' to you for use between sessions?
+Can I have a 'hot line' to you for use in between sessions?

 I do not offer this option for my own private practice.